-Beginner VAs can earn up to $20 per hour, while experienced ones can earn $30+ per hour.
-Better yet, you don’t need a lot of specialized skills to get started.
+Beginner VAs can earn up to $20 per hour with this work-from-home opportunity, while experienced ones can make $30+ per hour.
+The best part is that you don’t need a lot of specialized skills to get started.

 My friend Kayla started as a part-time VA and now runs her freelance VA business full-time.
 She earns over $10,000 per month working from home as a VA.

-If you’re interested in starting your own freelance VA business, sign up for her course, 10K VA.
-In the course, you’ll learn how you can start earning money as a VA.
+If you want to start your own freelance VA business, sign up for her $10K VA course.
+In the course, you’ll learn how to earn money as a VA.

-You can also read our guide on how to become a virtual assistant to learn helpful tips to start your business.
+You can read our guide on how to become a virtual assistant to learn helpful tips and start your business.

 Earn up to $25 per hour!